 Thirty minutes of cardio exercise changed these people’s brainwaves to the point where they could make better decisions, faster—that’s right, all thanks to some basic cardio and improving brain health.

 Consider this: a clear head is a necessary contribution to keeping our brain sharp.
 A foggy, distracted mentality caught up with everyday worries won’t be so quick when faced with a problem or be forced to remember something.

 And yet, that fog seems to magically lift while you’re pounding away at the treadmill or doing some burpees.
 You become acutely aware of your exhausted muscles and how ragged your breath sounds.

 This mental clarity can also contribute to faster problem-solving and making new connections.
 For example, you could improve your problem-solving skills when you are solving a crossword puzzle while doing cardio or outsmarting your friends at Wii Tennis!

 Wouldn’t life be so much simpler if we could simply keep that lucid perspective over the long haul?

 According to John Ratey, a psychiatrist who wrote the book Spark: The Revolutionary New Science of Exercise and the Brain, there is overwhelming evidence that suggests the payoff of regular exercise includes increased mental capacity, cognitive functions and a stronghold against dementia.

 Imagine the possibilities if regular exercise was incorporated for the rest of your life!

-Of course, another way to keep your mind sharp is to research healthy recipes!
+Of course, another way to keep your mind sharp and improve brain health is to research healthy recipes!
 Despite how many hours you spend working out, your brain will always need a nutritional diet to function at its full capacity.